adamghill/coltrane/docs/source/env.md

 ### COLTRANE_DESCRIPTION

 The description of the website.
-Used when generating `rss.xml`.
+Required for generating `rss.xml`.

 ```shell
 COLTRANE_DESCRIPTION=A simple content site framework that harnesses the power of Django without the hassle.